Credit Cards - What You Need To Know - Training Manual

 I did not sign my cardholder agreement, so how can it be a legal contract?

 When you apply for a card, you are asked to sign the application, which usually carries a message similar to this: “Your signature means that you agree to the terms of this agreement.”
+Most credit card contracts also carry a statement saying that simply by using the card, you agree to its terms.
 Credit card agreements are standardized contracts.
-As a card applicant, you may accept or reject the contract, but you have no power to modify its terms.
-Also, most credit card contracts say that by using the card, you agree to its terms.
+As a card applicant, you may accept or reject the contract, but you can’t modify its terms.

 How do credit card companies notify me about changes to my card?